ryandamour/ssrfuzz/README.md

   crlfmap scan [flags]

 Flags:
+  -c, --cookie string          Cookie to use for requests
-      --delay int              The time each threads waits between requests in milliseconds (default 100) -d, --domains string         Location of domains with parameters to scan -h, --help                   help for scan
+      --crlf-path              Add CRLF payloads to all available paths (ie: site.com/%0Atest.php) --delay int              The time each threads waits between requests in milliseconds (default 100) -d, --domains string         Location of domains with parameters to scan -h, --help                   help for scan